Yeah, no, I'm just I'm trying to figure out if I want to mess with this Barack Obama story.

 And you can say the same thing about our foreign aid program.

-We feed the world, we clothe the world, we're doing more for aids in Africa than the rest of the world combined, and they still tell us it's not enough.
+We feed the world, we clothe the world, we're doing more for AIDS in Africa than the rest of the world combined.

 They still tell us we don't care.

-So uh it it's it's uh an excellent point.
+So it's an excellent point.

-But the UNC kid, this is the kid from uh from uh Chapel Hill, uh uh for whatever, you know, he took the action himself, he's ultimately responsible for it, but somebody had to work him up.
+But the UNC kid, this kid from Chapel Hill, whatever, you know, he took the action himself.

-Something had to cause the anger to start in the first place, and he got to the point where he couldn't control his rage anymore and had to take it out.
+And he got to the point where he couldn't control his rage anymore and had to take it out.

-Uh but what bothers me is is that you have an entire political party in this country that's doing the best they can with their ex-presidents and their ex-vice president to stir up this kind of anti-American sentiment among these people, and you can't take that out of the equation in terms of it being a factor.
+But what bothers me is that you have an entire political party in this country that's doing the best they can with their ex-presidents and their ex-vice president to stir up this kind of anti-American sentiment among these people.

 And it's irresponsible.